 In music, an instrument is any musical instrument.
 It may be classified according to the range of pitches it produces, its construction, and the way in which it is played.
 Most stringed instruments can also be plucked with a plectrum or 'combow' as well as being strummed.
 This produces a different tone from the string itself.
 It is used in a wide range of musical genres from classical to rock and metal to blues and jazz.

 In the 2010s, some percussionists include electronic instruments such as drum machines, which can be triggered by either a drum with mallets or by an electric bass player.

 On the other hand, there are some people who say that all instruments are percussion instruments because you have to hit something - for example your legs - when you play them.
 They are not right!
 For example, there are flutes, guitars, and pianos.

 Played "normally", with the sustaining pedal held down, the timbre changes depending on how hard or soft the hammers strike the strings.
 However, there are also light and heavy mallet instruments which have different playing characteristics due to their different weighting.

 Is piano a stringed instrument?

-Stringed instruments are instruments in which are vibrated by way of strings.
+Stringed instruments are instruments in which vibration happens in strings.
 The strings may be struck with the fingers, plucked, or bowed.
 An example of a stringed instrument is the cello, viola, and violin family.
 Such instruments have wooden bodies and a flat soundboard to create enough vibrations.

 The piano is also a stringed instrument because you have to press down its keys to make it sound.